 (c) Delivery of new Certificates: Each new Certificate to be issued upon a transfer of Bonds will, within seven business days (as defined below) of receipt by the Registrar or, as the case may be, any Transfer Agent of the Certificate and the form of transfer duly completed and signed, be made available for collection at the specified office of the Registrar or such Transfer Agent or, if so requested in the form of transfer, be mailed by uninsured mail at the risk of the holder entitled to the Bonds but free of charge to the holder and at the expense of the Issuer to the address specified in the form of transfer.
 The form of transfer is available at the specified office of any Transfer Agent.
-Where only part of the principal amount of the Bonds (being that of one or more Bonds) in respect of which a Certificate is issued is to be transferred, a new Certificate in respect of the Bonds not so transferred will, within seven business days (as defined below) of delivery of the original Certificate to the Registrar or Transfer Agent, be made available for collection at the specified office of the Registrar or such Transfer Agent or, if so requested in the form of transfer, be mailed by uninsured mail at the risk of the holder of the Bonds not so transferred (but free of charge to the holder and at the expense of the Issuer) to the address of such holder appearing on the Register.
+Where only part of the principal amount of the Bonds (being that of one or more Bonds) in respect of which a Certificate is issued is to be transferred, a new Certificate in respect of the Bonds not so transferred will, within seven business days (as defined below) of delivery of the original Certificate to the Registrar or Transfer Agent or, if so requested in the form of transfer, be mailed by uninsured mail at the risk of the Bonds not so transfer Agent or, if so the specified office of the specified office of the Registrar or such Transfer Agent or, if so requested in the form of transfer, be mailed by uninsured mail at the risk of the holder of the Bonds not so transfer Agent or, if so requested in the form of transfer, be mailed by uninsured mail at the risk of the holder of the Bonds not so transfer Agent or, if so requested in the form of transfer, be mailed by uninsured mail at the risk of the holder of the Bonds not so transfer Agent or, if not requested in the form of transfer, be mailed by uninsured mail at the risk of the holder of the Bonds not so transferred (but free of charge to the holder and at the expense of the Issuer) to the address of such holder appearing on the Register.